Quick answer

 What not to do

-- Do not use water, electrolytes, or oral rehydration products to delay urgent care for serious dehydration, heat illness, chest pain, breathing problems, fainting, confusion, or severe weakness.
+- Do not use drinks or products to delay urgent help for heatstroke, serious dehydration, confusion, a seizure, loss of consciousness, or breathing difficulty.

-- Do not mix oral rehydration salts stronger than directed or use sports electrolyte products as a substitute for pharmacy advice when someone may be dehydrated.
+- Do not use sports electrolyte products as a substitute for pharmacy advice when vomiting or diarrhoea may be causing dehydration.

 FAQ